jamiekawilkinson/portfolio/Projects/nysat/README.md

 ## Overview

+**Research Question:** During the 2014-2015 school year, do high schools with more diverse student populations, as indicated by the racial breakdown, exhibit variations in average scores on SAT test sections compared to schools with less diverse student populations in New York City?

 The focus of this research is to investigate whether there are variations in the average scores on SAT test sections among high schools in New York City during the 2014-2015 school year based on the diversity of their student populations, as indicated by the racial breakdown.
 This research is important for several reasons:

 1. Educational Equity: Understanding the relationship between student diversity and SAT scores can shed light on potential disparities in educational opportunities and outcomes.
 It helps identify whether diverse schools face unique challenges or advantages in preparing students for standardized tests.